donnemartin/donnemartin.github.io/_posts/2014-11-29-my-reading-list.md

 comments: true
 ---

-I've started populating my <a href="http://donnemartin.com/reading-list/">Reading List</a>!
+I've started populating my <a href="http://donnemartin.com/reading-list/" target="_blank">Reading List</a>!
 Updates will trickle in over the coming weeks.

 I'm an avid reader, consuming 1-2 books each month in addition to tech articles, tutorials, and university course materials.